ericallenpaul/EnumSeeder/README.md

 it won't have created the new "Department" table.
 The second run will say it did nothing but it will populate the table with the values from the enum.

+At this point we have the new Department table created and its polulated with the data from the enum.
+Now we can move on to the final problem: How do we get this data into our migrations script.

+**Script-Migration**
+One of the big advanteges of code first is that you can generate a SQL script that can be used to update your actual database (staging, qa, production etc.).
+We do this by using the `script-migration` command.
+This script performs a check ahains the __EfMigrationsHistory table to determine if a migration needs to be applied.
+It's also pretty easy to flatten the migrations back out if you find yourself with too many.
+Unfortunately none of the data that we just added will ever make it's way to anything but our local database.
+You could change your connection string and run the `update-database` against another server, but I prefer to have all of my chnages scripted out.
+It makes it easy for any DBA to review and also makes it easy to hand off the responsibility for these changes.

 There are a few gotchas to this approach: